grandparkla/nyela/index.markdown

 : Raquel Rodriguez

 10:45 p.m. to 11:30 p.m.
-: Dexter Story New Year's Eve All Star Band
+: Dexter Story and the All-Star New Year's Eve Band

 11:30 p.m. to 11:45 p.m.
 : DJ Francesca Harding

 11:45 p.m. to 11:55 p.m.
-: Dexter Story New Year's Eve All Star Band w/Raquel Rodriguez
+: Dexter Story and the All-Star New Year's Eve Band w/Raquel Rodriguez

 **11:55 p.m. to 12:00 a.m.**
 : **All eyes on City Hall for Countdown to 2018**

 12:00 a.m. to 1:00 a.m.
-: Dexter Story New Year's Eve All Star Band
+: Dexter Story and the All-Star New Year's Eve Band

 <!--Hosted by: *[Mario Hernandez](http://eatmomovies.tumblr.com/)*